jrhoun/liferay-learn/docs/dxp/7.x/en/site-building/site-settings/configuring-site-languages/modifying-localizable-site-fields.md

 ![Enter the new value for the selected language.](./modifying-localizable-site-fields/images/03.png)

-Liferay Portal automatically saves the translation for each language and displays the translated value when that specific language is selected for the instance.
+Liferay DXP automatically saves the translation for each language and displays the translated value when that specific language is selected for the instance.
 If a translation for the field is not provided, the default instance language's value for that field is displayed.